simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 Should you find an error or improve anything — whether in the config or in the documentation — please consider opening an issue or pull request.
 If you find our work useful, please consider donating via PayPal.
 It would mean a lot to us.

+**This repo has now support for macOS 12 Monterey beta.
+It isn't a stable version yet, so it's not reccommended for daily use, but there is the option for it.
+Please read the [discussion about it](https://github.com/simprecicchiani/ThinkPad-T460s-macOS-OpenCore/discussions/118), if you encounter any problems please contribute to that thread.
+The OS has support from EFI update [0.7.0.1](https://github.com/simprecicchiani/ThinkPad-T460s-macOS-OpenCore/releases/tag/0.7.0.1), and you can install it as you would install a normal update.**

 duszmox's donate link:
 [![donate](https://img.shields.io/badge/-buy%20me%20a%20coffee-orange)](https://www.paypal.com/donate?hosted_button_id=UW5DT28YP3QQUS)